TD-Dan/Sunwai/Full dictionary.baked.md

 ## Usage

 ### Concept
 *   Refers to height itself, altitude, or the sky/upper regions.
-Requires *le* typically.
+Requires *LE* typically.

 Example::   *Le **hi** o pene.* = "The **height / sky** is beautiful."
 Example::   *A pai **hi**.* = "I think about **height / the sky / things above**."
 Example::   ***Hi** ro ma o mo.* = "The **height** of the mountain (earth) is great."

 ### Action
 *   The act of rising, ascending, or becoming high.
-Requires *ta*.
+Requires *TA*.

 Example::   *[[Kohi]] **ta hi** ne ha.* = "Birds **rise/ascend** in the air." (*Using new compound [[Kohi]]*) Example::   *Lumia **ta hi** ne oum.* = "Light **rises/ascends** over everything."
 Example::   *Ta **hi**!* = "**Rise up! / Ascend!**"

 ### Descriptor
 *   Describes something as being high, elevated, lofty, or relating to the sky/above.
-Optional *so*.
+Optional *SO*.

 Example::   *Ma o **hi**.* = "The mountain (earth) is **high**."
 Example::   *A hat heim **hi**.* = "I have a **high/lofty** home."